-Preparing Cement for FLOOR Tiling
+Preparing Cement for FLOOR Tile

 Cement’s biggest issue is keeping moisture under control.
 Getting it as dry as possible before applying a sealer is very important.

 After ensuring your concrete surface is level (the next step) apply a concrete sealer.
 Cement is porous and draws moisture from the ground up through the slab.
 Sealer is a barrier between the cement and the mortar that will keep moisture build-up away.
-That increases the bond between the cement and the mortar, as well as decreasing mold growth.
+This increases the bond between the cement and the mortar, as well as decreasing mold growth.

 Uneven cement is death to tile.
 It makes breakage much more likely than if the tile has a fully supportive surface.
-Get the full life out of your tile with a level subfloor
+Get the full life out of your tile with a level subfloor.

-Once your cement surface is clean, dry, sound, and level, you’re ready to move on to the next step.
+Once your cement surface is clean, dry, sound, and level, you are ready to move on to the next step.
 Depending on your situation, you might need to consider things like installing a membrane, putting in floor heating, placing backer board, etc. It’s best to check with a pro to ensure you have the right subfloor in place before you spread mortar and lay tile.